BNN-UPC/ignnition/docs_md/index.rst

 with complex relationships (e.g., topology, routing, wireless channels).
-However, implementing a GNN model is nowadays a complex and time-consuming task, especially for scientists and engineers of the networking field, which often lack a deep background in neural network programming (e.g., TensorFlow or PyTorch).
+However, implementing a GNN model is nowadays a complex and time-consuming task, especially for scientists and engineers of the networking field, which often lack a deep background on neural network programming (e.g., TensorFlow or PyTorch).
 This arguably prevents networking experts to apply this type of neural networks to their specific problems. *IGNNITION* is a TensorFlow-based framework for fast prototyping of GNNs.
 It provides a codeless programming interface, where users can implement their own GNN models in a YAML file, without writing a single line of TensorFlow.
 With this tool, network engineers are able to create their own GNN models in a matter of few hours. *IGNNITION* also incorporates a set of tools and functionalities that guide users during the design and implementation process of the GNN.
-Check out our :ref:`quick start tutorial <quick-step-by-step-tutorial>` to start using IGNNITION.
+Check out our `quick start tutorial <quick_tutorial>`__ to start using IGNNITION.
-Also, you can visit our :ref:`examples library <examples>` with some of the most popular GNN models applied to communication networks already implemented.
+Also, you can visit our `examples library <examples>`__ with some of the most popular GNN models applied to communication networks already implemented.